xaneeshax/Airbnb-Analysis/README.md

 ***Algorithms with Best Performance***
 MLP Regression had an R-squared value of 0.4724 on the training set and 0.4218 on the testing set.
 This indicates that the model fit the dataset quite well and the testing set showed that this model has potential as it has ~65% accuracy.

 kNN Regression had an R-squared value of 0.4889 on the training set and 0.3455 on the testing set when using Recursive Feature Elimination.
-This indicates that the model slighlty overfit the dataset quite and the testing set showed that this model was an average fit for the dataset, but did not perform as well as the MLP regressor for the given data.
+This indicates that the model slightlty overfit the dataset and the testing set showed that this model was an average fit for the dataset, but did not perform as well as the MLP regressor for the given data.

 ***Algorithms for Use in Predictive Model***

 The MLP regressor had the best fit for this dataset and utilized a variety of variables to output better predictions.
-This regressors also embodies the fact that a large number of features are important when determing where to open an Airbnb and at what price to do so.
+This regressors also embodies the fact that a large number of features are important when determining where to open an Airbnb and at what price to do so.
 This model has a ~65% accuracy and that is a reasonable accuracy for a versatile question.